 This depends on how advanced you want your system to be.
 If you want a simple and clean app where you can schedule your heating and cooling and perform basic functions, the Honeywell Total Connect Comfort app is a good choice.
 However, if you’re looking for something with more features, you may prefer the Nest app.

 Amazon sells our pick for the best smart thermostat overall, the Ecobee SmartThermostat.
+Take a look at some of the best smart thermostat deals to save money this holiday season.

 A smart thermostat can save you between 10% to 25% on your heating and cooling costs.
 Ecobee claims its thermostats save up to 23%.
 Our testing found the Honeywell Color Thermostat reduced total energy consumption by 15%.
 How much you’ll save depends on a variety of factors, including how you use your smart thermostat, your heating and cooling preferences, climate, your HVAC system, insulation, the age of your home, and more.